Kronark/Kron/compiler.md

 *
 *
 *
-> Bundler that combines all files to one Kron file based on the contained "import" and "export statements.
+> Bundler that combines all files to one Kron file based on the contained "import" and "export" statements.
+Only necessary functionality is added to the combined file for optimal memory usage and speed.
->> ERROR: import can not find referenced file
+>> ERROR: import can not find referenced gear / file
 >
->> ERROR: import can not find referenced functionality in file
+>> ERROR: import can not find referenced functionality in gear / file
 >
->> ERROR: functionality of referenced file is not public *
+>> ERROR: functionality of referenced gear / file is not public *
 *
 *